SunnyCat2013/lizhenyang.github.io/posts/English/level5.md

 - There foods are carried by natural food stores and supermarkets throughout North America.
 - People were willing to pay more for food that was free of harmful chemicals.
 - To be conscious of something means to be aware of it.
+- It was being bought because it was easy to prepare and it tasted good.
+- The market response was enthusiastic and profitable beyond their expectations.